brialorelle/headcam-algo/README.md

-# Detecting social information in a dense dataset of infants’ natural visual experience
+# A longitudinal analysis of the social information in infants' naturalistic visual experience using automated detections

-## Reproducing CogSci2020
+## Reproducing analysis in the submission

-The main analyses and writeup for the paper are in the paper/cogsci folder.
-Data for the paper can be found at https://osf.io/cdhw4/ at data_cogsci.zip; this folder should be unzipped and placed in the main directory.
+The main analyses and writeup for the paper are in the paper/preprint/manuscript_june2021_apa_blinded.Rmd.
+Data for the paper can be found at https://osf.io/cdhw4/ in data_preprocessed_2021.zip; this folder should be unzipped and placed in the main directory/data.

 1. OpenPose detections were obtained using the pipeline outlined below (openpose_detections/openpose_pipeline.ipynb).
-2. Bounding boxes were extracted using preprocessing/get_bounding_boxes_per_vid.py and preprocessing/get_all_openpose_bounding_boxes.R
+2. Bounding boxes were extracted using preprocessing/2_get_bounding_boxes_per_vid.py and preprocessing/step3_merge_per_vid_bounding_boxes.R
-3. Human annotations for faces/hands obtained using AMT; basic preprocessing is in human_annotatiions/face_hands/analysis and in preprocessing/preprocess_datasets.Rmd
+3. Human annotations for faces/hands obtained using AMT; basic preprocessing is in preprocessing/step0_get_human_annotations/face_hands/analysis a
-4. Detections were preprocessed and joined with metadata to create intermediate data files, using preprocessing/preprocess_datasets.Rmd
+4. Detections were preprocessed and joined with metadata to create intermediate data files, using preprocessing/step4_create_bounding_box_summaries.Rmd and preprocessing/step5_preprocess_fullset_from_bb_outputs.Rmd

 # Running OpenPose Detections